turingschool/try-turing/README.md

 - For links within the site, default to referencing `{{ site.url }}` rather than the live URL
 - We use the Oxford comma

-GitHub uses a slightly different system for translating from Markdown than the engine we use for try.turing.io.
+GitHub uses a slightly different system for translating from Markdown than the engine we use for try.turing.edu.
 Keep in mind:

 - Use a space after your ``#``'s in headers
 - Use a blank line between your headers and any content below